AzirisDev/obsidian/Zettlekasten/Make posts authentic and effective.md

 here is my prompt to generate images:

+`give me associations to the first post, make it as a movie character or animal or some abstract thing give me one character how do you it as a first post about understanding the topic of a post How do you see the picture in one picture`

-`Generate me a picture of Linux Penguin.
-Image should not contain any words.
+`Generate me a picture of it.
+Image should not contain any sentences.
 Image should in Rick and Morty style of animation.
-Give a penguin cool, scientific look.
 No background, choose some one color(maybe little gradient) background, with eye catching color.
 Also, do not forget that this will be posted on LinkedIn`

 Here is a link where you can get a prompt of Mischa's post, but you should make your own
 Links: https://www.skool.com/kubecraft/classroom/ff19b221?md=2f63ebb718a341649c094e7713a87c91